EternityForest/KaithemAutomation/kaithem/src/docs/css.md

 This item conveys help text.
 May be hidden in some user preference modes.
 Must NOT contain essential functional content.
 In particular, Fugit hides help text as it interferes with the cyberpunk look.

+### .warning, .danger

+Levels of badness that should make text red and such.

 ## Components